Savings

 - Your tariff structure (fixed contract, day/night split, capacity charges)

-- Available SEG tariff (Octopus Outgoing leads at 15p/kWh; standard SEG starts at 4p/kWh)
+- Available SEG tariff (Octopus Outgoing Fixed pays 12p/kWh as at July 2026; standard SEG starts at 4p/kWh)

 - Battery storage scenario, if relevant